liamjbennett/blog/content/posts/2014-10-06-puppetconf-2014-part-3.md

 * don’t install puppet inside your containers
 * puppet apply

-#### Tools and Virtualization to Manage our Operations at Puppet Labs - Cody Herriges, Puppet Labs - [Slides](http://www.slideshare.net/PuppetLabs/tools-and-virtualization-to-manage-our-operations-at-puppet-labs-puppetconf-2014)
+#### Tools and Virtualisation to Manage our Operations at Puppet Labs - Cody Herriges, Puppet Labs - [Slides](http://www.slideshare.net/PuppetLabs/tools-and-virtualization-to-manage-our-operations-at-puppet-labs-puppetconf-2014)

 Cody, is a member of the PuppetLabs operations team and wow they seriously have their work cut out for them.
 They have to manage pretty much every network, vm technology and cloud platform available.
 This gives some of the challenges in doing that and some of the tools they have built to help them in